xissburg/edyn/docs/Design.md

 The step number is obviously different for each client and server but they increase at the same rate.
 Using the _round trip time_ (RTT) one can calculate a _step delta_ which can be added to the local step number to convert it to the remote step number.

-If the length of the jitter buffer in unit of time is smaller than half the RTT, it will happen that the client state will be applied as soon as it arrives in the server because in that case it should have been applied before it had arrived in the server (which is obviously not possible).
+If the length of the jitter buffer in units of time is smaller than half the RTT, it will happen that the client state will be applied as soon as it arrives in the server because in that case it should have been applied before it had arrived in the server (which is obviously not possible).
 That means, the amount of time in the past the server simulation must run has to be bigger than half the maximum RTT among all clients.

 If the jitter buffer is too long, that means a bigger problem for the clients because the data they'll get from the server will be older and they'll have to extrapolate more to bring it to the current time which is more costly and errors in prediction are increased.
 More on extrapolation on the next sections.